 Engage in community engagement activities such as outreach to science projects, collaboration with cyberinfrastructure working groups and advisory boards, helping with user support, organizing an annual user workshop and monthly webinars.

 Lead efforts to create training and documentation materials for data standards, data products or other related computational capabilities.

 Participate in national and international meetings, such as American Geophysical Union (AGU), Earth System Information Partners (ESIP) and Research Data Alliance (RDA) activities.

 Author peer-reviewed journal articles.

 What is Required:

-This is a full-time, three year, career-track term appointment that may be renewed to a maximum of five years and that may be converted to career based upon satisfactory job performance, continuing availability of funds, and ongoing operational needs.
+This is a full time, 1 year, career-track term appointment that may be renewed to a maximum of five years and that may be converted to career based upon satisfactory job performance, continuing availability of funds, and ongoing operational needs.

 This position may be subject to a background check.
 Any convictions will be evaluated to determine if they directly relate to the responsibilities and requirements of the position.
 Having a conviction history will not automatically disqualify an applicant from being considered for employment.